-Believed to be the oldest slab house in Australia, Dundullimal and its sandstone stables are a living illustration of rural life on an isolated property.
-The grounds feature farm animals, play areas and a cafe, perfect for families to make a day of it.
+Believed to be the oldest sophisticated slab house in Australia, Dundullimal and its sandstone stables, timber church, and shed are a living illustration of rural life on an isolated property.
+The homestead and grounds are perfect for an extended visit for tourists, families and groups

 Its story is one of amazing endeavour and vision, evidenced in the creation of a finely-crafted vintage home.
-The homestead has survived in near original condition from a time when the land was beyond the limits of settlement.
+The homestead has survived in near original condition from a time when the land was beyond the limits of settlement in the Wellington valley.

 The house is an interesting contrast to the traditional sandstone stables complex.
 The ‘working’ areas include the blacksmith’s forge, coach room, sunken cool room, stores and stables.
 This building reflects the practical yet essential elements of rural life on a large, isolated property during the nineteenth century.

-Visit the Dundullimal Homestead’s cafe, children’s play area and farm animals and enjoy the spacious grounds for picnics and a gift shop with home produce.
-Dundullimal is Dubbo’s oldest building that is open to the public and its location is perfect for weddings and functions.
+Visit the Dundullimal Homestead’s tea room in the old machinery shed featuring rustic fare, enjoy the spacious grounds for picnics and a gift shop with home produce.
+Dundullimal is Dubbo’s oldest building that is open to the public, it offers informative group tours, curriculum based educational tours and its location is perfect for weddings and functions.